joaomgcd/fcm-javascript/README.md

 - edit your Sender ID
 - Upload the page to a host that supports HTTPS
 - send the message to the token and the page should get it!

+## Important note
+You have to place both script files on the root of your server or else it won't work.